Revise the enforcements used by the identity manager framework in

 - Configure a new asset or identity list in .

-Use the global settings to enable or disable enforcements as follows.
-For the majority of users who configure settings through the Splunk Web UI, there is no need to disable these settings:
+Use the global settings to turn on or turn off enforcements as follows.
+For the majority of users who configure settings through the Splunk Web UI, there is no need to turn off these settings:

 - From the menu bar, select Configure > Data Enrichment > Asset and Identity Management.